 Running can be thought of as a hopping activity.
 For a brief time during the gait cycle both feet are off the ground.
 You land with all the body's weight on one foot and then the other.
 Feet that have a "normal" arch are generally pretty flexible making them good shock absorbers.
 As each foot lands it rocks in a "Z" pattern (to dissipate shock) but because of its flexibility this foot tends to roll toward the inside too far.
 Any time you see a shoe that has a different color material or a plastic piece on the inside you know it's built for this problem (called pronation).
-The material or plastic piece is more rigid and as the foot rolls in it feels resistance from the shoe.
+The material or plastic piece is more rigid so as the foot rolls in, it feels resistance from the shoe.
 These shoes can help over-pronation along with all kinds of common injuries especially shin splints, plantar fasciitis and knee problems.